barentsen/iphas-dr2/README.rst

 IPHAS Data Release 2
 ====================

-This repository contains the source code that was used to produce the source catalogue and the accompanying paper for the Second Data Release of the INT/WFC Photometric H-Alpha Survey of the Northern Galactic Plane (IPHAS DR2).
+This repository contains the source code that was used to uniformly calibrate and compile the source catalogue for the Second Data Release of the INT/WFC Photometric H-Alpha Survey of the Northern Galactic Plane (IPHAS DR2).

 More information about the project can be found at www.iphas.org

 Contents
 --------
-- ``pipeline.py``: the script that steers the entire data release creation.
+- ``pipeline.py``: the master script used to create the data release.
 - ``paper/``: the accompanying paper describing the generated catalogue.
-- ``scripts/``: various helper scripts, including:
-  + ``postgresql/``: script to ingest the DR2 catalogue into a PostgreSQL db.
-  + ``sqlite/``: script to ingest the DR2 catalogue into an SQLite db.
 - ``dr2/``: the Python package that is used by `pipeline.py` to create the data release, in particular the source catalogue.
   It consists of several modules: